Powered By

 • Rogues are agile fighters based mostly on dealing Physical damage with melee and ranged attacks.

-• In addition, they have access to Cold, Shadow and Poison effects.
+• They have the option to enhance their damage with Cold, Shadow and Poison effects.

 • Positioning and quick decision-making play a huge role in combat.